krishnaTORQUE/clubcoding.com/README.md

 Feel free to use the code in your own projects.

-Help me find bugs and improve the site.
+Help me to find bugs and improve the site.

 ### Build With
 PHP (Server Script)